-- A. With competition increasing, firms must spend more time planning-determining how to use resources and capabilities to achieve objectives and satisfy customers. - B. The process of strategic planning helps a firm establish an organizational mission and formulate goals; corporate strategy, marketing objectives, and marketing strategy (see Figure 2.1). - 1.
+- A. The process of strategic planning helps a firm establish an organizational mission and formulate goals, a corporate strategy, marketing objectives, and a marketing strategy (see Figure 2.1). - 1.
 The process begins with the establishment or revision of an organization's mission and goals. - 2.
 The corporation and individual business units then develop strategies to achieve these goals. - 3.
 The company then analyzes its strengths and weaknesses and identifies opportunities and threats within the external marketing environment. - 4.
 Each functional area of the organization establishes its own objectives and develops strategies to achieve them, which must support the organization's overall goals and mission and should be focused on market orientation.

-C. Establishing Organizational Mission Statements and Goals0
+B. Establishing Organizational Mission Statements and Goals0

 - 1. The goals of any organization derive from its mission statement, a long-term view or vision of what the organization wants to become.
 An organization's mission really answers two questions:0 - a.
 Who are our customers? - b.
-What is our core competency? - A company's mission, goals, and objectives must be properly implemented to achieve and communicate the desired corporate identity-a company's unique symbols, personalities, and philosophies. - a.
+What is our core competency? - 2.
+A company's mission, goals, and objectives must be properly implemented to achieve and communicate the desired corporate identity-a company's unique symbols, personalities, and philosophies. - a.
 An organization's goals and objectives, derived from its mission statement, guide its planning efforts.0 - b.
 Goals focus on the end results sought by the organization.

-D. Developing Corporate and Business-Unit Strategies
+C. Developing Corporate and Business-Unit Strategies

-1. Strategic planning often begins at the corporate level and proceeds downward to the businessunit and marketing levels (see Figure 2.2).
-However, organizations are increasingly developing strategies and conducting strategic planning that moves in both directions to seek expertise from multiple levels.
-2. Corporate strategy should be developed with the organization's overall mission in mind, business-unit strategy should be consistent with corporate strategy, and marketing strategy should be consistent with both.
+- 1. Strategic planning often begins at the corporate level and proceeds downward to the businessunit and marketing levels (see Figure 2.2).
+However, organizations are increasingly developing strategies and conducting strategic planning that moves in both directions to seek expertise from multiple levels. - Corporate strategy should be developed with the organization's overall mission in mind, business-unit strategy should be consistent with corporate strategy, and marketing strategy should be consistent with both.